 In late July 2003, the Council decided that nine Council members will rotate as chairpersons, each for one month.
-Ibrahim al-Jafari of the Da'wa Party is the first chairman.
+Ibrahim al-Jafari of the Da'wa Party was the first chairman, and Chalabi is chair for September 2003.
 The other eight who will rotate that post are Chalabi, Alawi of the INA, Hakim of SCIRI, Pachachi, Barzani of the KDP, Talabani of the PUK, Bahr al-Ulum, and Abdul Hamid, the Sunni Islamist figure.

-Among its first actions, the Council has authorized the establishment of an Iraqi war crimes tribunal for Saddam and associates accused of major human rights abuses.
-It also has empowered a three member delegation to seek formal U.N. recognition.
-The grouping, Chalabi, Pachachi, and Akila Hashimi, traveled to the United Nations in July 2003 and received a supportive statement from Secretary General Kofi Annan.
+Among its first actions, the Council authorized the establishment of an Iraqi war crimes tribunal for Saddam and associates accused of major human rights abuses.
+It empowered a three-member delegation to seek formal U.N. recognition; Chalabi, Pachachi, and Akila Hashimi, traveled to the United Nations in July 2003 and received a supportive statement from Secretary General Kofi Annan.
 No decision on seating the Governing Council at the United Nations was announced.
+The Council helped develop a plan, announced September 21, 2003, to open Iraq's economy to foreign investment and many of its companies to foreign ownership.